Brenden-Dean-Perry/Brenden-Dean-Perry/README.md

 -Hello, I am @Brenden-Dean-Perry

--My research focuses on machine learning and its application to investment selection and risk management.
+-My research focuses on machine learning and its application to investment selection, portfolio management, and risk management.